Dafydd ap Gruffudd: Early life

 In 1255, he joined his brother, Owain, in a challenge to their brother, Llywelyn, but Llywelyn defeated them at the Battle of Bryn Derwin.
-Dafydd was imprisoned, but Llywelyn released him the following year and restored him to favour.
-In 1263, he joined King Henry in an attack on his brother.
-After Llywelyn was acknowledged by King Henry as Prince of Wales in 1267, Dafydd was again restored to Llywelyn's favour, but in 1274, he joined King Edward I of England to challenge Llywelyn once again.
-In 1277, following the Treaty of Aberconwy, he was reconciled, finally, with his brother.
+Dafydd and Owain were imprisoned, but Llywelyn released Dafydd the following year and restored him to favour, bestowing on him landholdings in Perfeddwlad, an area recently captured from Henry.
+Dafydd thus acknowledged Llywelyn's right to bestow these lands, aligning the interests of the two brothers.
+Dafydd served his brother loyally until, in 1263, secret negotiations with Henry's son, Edward, persuaded Dafydd to join Henry in an attack on his brother.
+The following year, Henry found himself under siege from a group of his rebellious barons, and Llywelyn used the situation to assert his status as Prince of Wales in 1267.
+Henry acknowledged him as Prince of Wales.
+Dafydd was again restored to Llywelyn's favour, but in 1274, he conspired with Gruffudd ap Gwenwynwyn to kill Llywelyn.
+Llywelyn was alerted to the plot and called Dafydd to answer charges of treason, but he fled to the court of Edward I, who had succeeded Henry in 1272.
+In 1277, following the Treaty of Aberconwy, Dafydd was reconciled, finally, with his brother.

 Dafydd ap Gruffudd married (sometime after 1265) Lady Elizabeth Ferrers, daughter of William de Ferrers, 5th Earl of Derby, and the widow of William Marshal, 2nd Baron Marshal (not the Earl of Pembroke).
-Through the marriage Dafydd came into possession of the manor of Folesham, Norfolk.
+Through the marriage, Dafydd came into possession of the manor of Folesham, Norfolk.
 He exchanged Folesham with John Marshal for the manor of Norton, Northamptonshire.
 In September 1278, he accepted a grant for life from Edward l, King of England, of the manor of Frodsham, near Chester.